GhentCDH/ugent-huisstijl-2016-bootstrap3/README.md

 #### Features

 ##### Responsive images
-Images are used responsive with [Picturefill](https://github.com/scottjehl/picturefill).
+Images are used responsively with [Picturefill](https://github.com/scottjehl/picturefill).
-If this is not possible (due to restrictions of the CMS for instance) you can only upload the largest version of an image which will be shown on all devices.
+If this is not possible (due to restrictions of the CMS for instance) you can upload only the largest version of an image which will be shown on all devices.

 ##### Lightbox
-Images and video's can be opened in a lightbox.
+Images and videos can be opened in a lightbox.
 You can read about it here: http://ashleydw.github.io/lightbox/

 ##### Autosuggest